eReuse/workbench/docs/PXE_Register.md

 ####Steps to install and setup the server:
 1. Disconnect any router (any DHCP provider in general) from the network.
 Just use the switch or hub.
 2. Install VirtualBox on any Win/Linux/Mac computer.
 We will call this computer as the *host*.
-2. Double click on `eReusePXE_CD.ova` to import the server on VirtualBox.
+2. Double click on `eReusePXEserver-<VERSION>.ova` to import the server on VirtualBox.
 3. Check the network configuration on VirtualBox.
   1. Adapter 1 should be on Ethernet (cable) interface with others computer (to be registed): ![Virtualbox network](./images/virtualbox-network.png)
   2. Adapter 2 should be on NAT if you have a second ethernet slot or WiFi adapter.